-- It is not recognized or counted as such by the officials who govern Burgundy wine production and labeling.
+- Furthermore, it is not recognized or counted by the officials who govern Burgundy wine production and labeling.
 Bonnes Mares is just Bonnes Mares.
 But be sure to look for the commune name on the label if you happen to love the wines of a particular place.

-- In the southern region of Côte de Beaune, three Grand Cru vineyards are partially overlapping: Corton, Charlemagne and Corton-Charlemagne.
+- In the southern region of Côte de Beaune, three Grand Cru vineyards partially overlap Corton, Charlemagne, and Corton-Charlemagne.

-- At the time that Norman and Pitiot published their works on Burgundy, Charlemagne was not used in alone in labeling.
+- When Norman and Pitiot published their works on Burgundy, Charlemagne was not used alone in labeling.

-- While the area of production for appellation Corton-Charlemagne includes the cru name Charlemagne, it was not then claimed or used alone in labeling.
+- Also, while the area of production for appellation Corton-Charlemagne includes the cru name Charlemagne, it was not then claimed or used alone in labeling.

-- That has changed.
+- Now, that has changed.
 Charlemagne is a white-only appellation within the communes of Aloxe-Corton and Pernand-Vergelesses.